YasirKhan1811/PowerBI/EDA.md

 ### Relationship b/w Continuous Variables
 Scatter plots are fantastic tools for visualizing relationships between variables.
 They also provide insights into the direction (i.e., +, -, or neutral) and potential strength (-1 -> 0 -> 1) of the relationship.

+---

+## Trend Analysis

+### Decomposition Tree:
+    A method for breaking down a target variable by multiple dimensions or variables to determine resulting influence.
+    Use cases:
+             - Ad Hoc exploration
+             - Root cause analysis
+             - Identifying influential variables